Bridges to Prosperity

 B2P worked with Portland State University’s SWEETLab to develop a remote monitoring SweetSense device that monitors pedestrian traffic, indicating daily use and tracking variations in traffic and use patterns throughout the year.
 The monitoring allowed B2P to evaluate and analyze the impacts of a bridge on a given community.
 Results are not in the public domain.

-Strasky, J., Stress ribbon and cable-supported pedestrian bridges.
-London, England: Thomas Telford Publishing; 2005.
-237 p.
+Strasky, J., 2005, Stress ribbon and cable-supported pedestrian bridges, Thomas Telford Publishing, London

-Bridges to Prosperity has their own certification process that people can access if they are planning a footbridge project.
+Bridges to Prosperity has its own certification process that people can pursue through the organization and its partners.

-Technical inspections, community monitoring reports and remote sensing technology have been deployed to evaluate bridge functionality and use.
+Technical inspections, community monitoring reports and remote sensing technology have been deployed by B2P and its partners to evaluate bridge functionality and use;

 In context photographs (0)